 Nowhere in this list will you find a hot glue gun.
 It’s just a big no for miniature house assembly.
 Not only is it a weak adhesive, but it leaves gaps too.

 Keep a clean rag or some paper towels on hand to easily clean up excess glue and drips before they dry up.

 Before gluing them permanently, dry fit the pieces first to see whether they need some sanding down.

 If you often have wallpapering issues, too much adhesive is probably the culprit.
 Use a stiff plastic card or brush to thinly and evenly apply glue on the surface before positioning the pre-cut wallpaper.
 Next, start smoothing it out from the center using a clean rag.
 Use steady pressure for a good bond.
 Note that too much pressure might rip the wallpaper.
 Remove excess glue with a slightly damp cloth.

-There you have it - the best glue for miniature houses depending on material and situation.
-These winners will make your life much easier when it comes to miniature assembly and will hold your pieces together for as long or short as you want them to.
+There you have it - the best glue for miniature houses depending on the material and situation.
+These winners will make your life much easier when it comes to miniature assembly and will hold your pieces together for as long or as short as you want them to.